usdoj-crt/beta-ada/_pages/_resources/q&a-accessibility-requirements-pools-public.md

 If you have questions and would like to speak to an ADA Specialist, please call the ADA Information Line at 800-514-0301 (voice); 833-610-1264 (TTY).
 Specialists are available Monday, Tuesday, Wednesday, Friday 9:30 a.m. – 12:00 p.m. and 3:00 p.m. - 5:30 p.m., Thursday 2:30 p.m. – 5:30 p.m.
 (Eastern Time).

 ADA experts are also available to present to conferences and training sessions through the ADA Speakers Bureau.

+{% footnotes %}
+{% fnbody 1 %}
+Specifically, in determining whether an action is “readily achievable,” the following factors should be considered:
+1. The nature and cost of the action;
+2. The overall financial resources of the site or sites involved; the number of persons employed at the site; the effect on expenses and resources; legitimate safety requirements necessary for safe operation, including crime prevention measures; or any other impact of the action on the operation of the site;
+3. The geographic separateness, and the administrative or fiscal relationship of the site or sites in question to any parent corporation or entity;
+4. If applicable, the overall financial resources of any parent corporation or entity; the overall size of the parent corporation or entity with respect to the number of its employees; the number, type, and location of its facilities; and
+5. If applicable, the type of operation or operations of any parent corporation or entity, including the composition, structure, and functions of the workforce of the parent corporation or entity.
+{% endfnbody %}
+{% endfootnotes %}

 <hr>
 The Americans with Disabilities Act authorizes the Department of Justice (the Department) to provide technical assistance to individuals and entities that have rights or responsibilities under the Act.
 This document provides informal guidance to assist you in understanding the ADA and the Department's regulations.